-How to Prepare Store-bought Garlic Bread for Baking
+How to Prepare Store-Bought Garlic Bread for Baking

 A pleasant and quick way for anyone to add more taste to their meals is to bake store-bought garlic bread.
 Store-bought garlic bread is a quick and simple appetiser or side dish because it comes with a pre-made garlic butter spread and a loaf or baguette that is ready to bake.